What a Tenant can be charge must comply with Permitted Charges Legislation

 The "Commencement" - (subject to vacant possession being available)

-"Expiry" on (but continuing thereafter by virtue of statute, until notice is given and vacant possession is returned to the Landlord)
+"Expiry” on (but continuing thereafter as a Contractual Periodic contractual periodic tenancy meaning the same rental periods, until notice is given and vacant possession is returned to the Landlord)

-The "Administration Fee" for entering into this tenancy is
+Law change 1 June 2019 The "Administration Fee" for entering into this tenancy MUST BE NIL see Tenant Fees Ban

 The "Rent" is